mmokross/two-factor-auth-mail/README.md

             /var/www/html/mysite/twoFactorSecrets} !^OK.*
         RewriteRule ^(.*)$ twoFactorLogin.php [L,QSA]

-        ## Debug Rule: (replace rule above):
+        ## Debug Rule: (replace RewriteRule above):
         ## RewriteRule ^(.*)$ twoFactorLogin.php?a=${TwoFacAuth:%{HTTP_COOKIE};/var/www/html/mysite/twoFactorSecrets}} [L,QSA]

 You can also have a look at *htaccess-example* in vendor/mdi22/two-factor-auth-mail/.

 **7.** <b>Only</b> for phpmyadmin:

 Add a second RewriteCond directive directly below the first one.
 This will ensure the two-factor-cookie will not be overridden by phpmyadmin:

         RewriteCond %{HTTP_COOKIE} phpMyAdmin=(.*)

 Unfortunately, the phpmyadmin site has to be loaded twice, but that's the only disadvantage of that solution.

 **8.** Define a Rewite Map in Apache - this can be done globally or in your VirtualHost or Directory configuration where you made the definitions above.
 This can **not** be done in .htaccess!!

  Change the path accordingly to your apacheCheckTwoFactor.php.

         # enable 2-factor-auth
         RewriteEngine On